-1951 MRAC starts having two vice-presidents.
+- MRAC adds the office of Second Vice-President.
 1st V.P. was Travis Baird W9VQD and the 2nd.
-V.P. was Ken Eggert W9MOT.

-FCC creates the Novice, Technician and Extra class licenses to join the Advanced (formerly class A), General (formally Class B) and Conditional (formerly class C) licenses.

-Over 3 million Koreans are dead in one year.

-The "King and I" becomes a Broadway smash.

-The 22nd amendment is added to the Constitution - No person can be a U.S. President for more than two terms.
+V.P. was Ken Eggert W9MOT. - FCC creates the Novice, Technician and Extra class licenses to join the Advanced (formerly class A), General (formally Class B) and Conditional (formerly class C) licenses. - Over 3 million Koreans are dead in one year. - The "King and I" becomes a Broadway smash. - The 22nd amendment is added to the Constitution No person can be a U.S. President for more than two terms.

-1952 MRAC has 250 members.

-MRAC provided communic

-MRAC provided communications for the car race at Elkhart Lake.
-25 members stationed in their cars strategically parked around the 7-1/2 mile race course funneled their observations of the race's progress to the central control.

-MRAC ladies auxiliary is started.

-MRAC gets it's International Harvester truck for portable radio communications.
-The truck was distinctively marked with the clubs call, W9HRM.
-The truck had a matching trailer with a 2.5 KW generator in it.

-December-FCC stopped issuing new Advanced class licenses and took away Advanced and Extra privileges.

-The first UHF TV station goes on the air.

-Denver TV station is the first to go on the air with more than 5KW of power.
+- MRAC has 250 members. - MRAC provided communications for the car race at Elkhart Lake.
+25 members stationed in their cars strategically parked around the 7-1/2 mile race course funneled their observations of the race's progress to the central control. - MRAC ladies auxiliary is started. - MRAC gets an International Harvester truck for portable radio communications.
+The truck was distinctively marked with the clubs call, W9HRM (at the time).
+The truck had a matching trailer with a 2.5 KW generator in it. - December-FCC stopped issuing new Advanced class licenses and took away Advanced and Extra privileges. - The first UHF TV station goes on the air. - Denver TV station is the first to go on the air with more than 5KW of power.

-1953 MRAC starts with a achievement award program for making contacts.
-January-The first moonbounce signals heard.
+- MRAC starts with a achievement award program for making contacts. - January-The first moonbounce signals heard.

-1955 MRAC starts first TVI technical staff to help all Milwaukee amateurs that are having TVI problems.
+MRAC starts first TVI technical staff to help all Milwaukee amateurs that are having TVI problems.